 Some improvements were required to ensure that quality assurance systems were formalised to make sure that any areas for improvement were addressed and the provider took account of good practice guidelines.
 There had been no recent review by the people, staff and other professionals who visit Court Nursing Home.
 The registered manager and senior member of staff completed audits for health and safety and the Wirral quality team had recently supported the provider in introducing a new infection control monitoring tool.
 We saw an action plan for the outcomes of the Infection control and the actions that were required and how the registered manager and staff were in the process of implementing them.
-We saw that there were policies in place however when we looked they were out of date and required reviewing to update.
+We saw that there were policies in place as the folders were given to us by the manager, however when we looked they were out of date and required reviewing to update.
 The provider had recently updated their 'Statement of Purpose' and sent us this, as required.